Patient professional reference

 - A confirmed anaphylactic reaction to any component of the vaccine.

-Egg allergy: a confirmed anaphylactic hypersensitivity to egg products, as the vaccines are prepared in hens' eggs.
+Egg allergy: routine vaccine should not be given where there is a confirmed anaphylactic hypersensitivity to egg products, as the vaccines are prepared in hens' eggs.
 It has now been advised that, except for those with severe anaphylaxis to egg, which has previously required intensive care, children with an egg allergy can be safely vaccinated with Fluenz Tetra®.
 An egg-free vaccine is available and can be given.

 A careful history should rule out previous non-life-threatening reactions (eg, rash, or reactions which were not truly anaphylactic).
 Seek the advice of a specialist when in doubt.

-In addition, Fluenz® (live attenuated vaccine) is contra-indicated for those who:
+In addition, Fluenz Tetra® (live attenuated vaccine) is contra-indicated for those who:

-- Are clinically severely immunodeficient secondary to a condition or immunosuppressive therapy - eg, leukaemias, HIV (not on highly active antiretroviral therapy - HAART) and high-dose corticosteroids.
+- Are clinically severely immunodeficient secondary to a condition or immunosuppressive therapy - eg, leukaemias, HIV (not on active antiretroviral therapy - ART) and high-dose corticosteroids.

 - Are receiving salicylate therapy.